-- You now need to read in the instructions file (.ins) that you set up in XPREP.
+- 1. You now need to read in the instructions file (.ins).
 At the Command Prompt, type "reap" or in the File Menu, click "File → Open".
 This will pop up an Explorer window.
 If not already in your working directory browse to your working directory. - 2.
-You should see a list of files, the original "0m" files and the new ones you just created in XPREP.
-Double-click the filename.ins file you just created to load this into Olex2. - The main gui panel should have changed to give you the "work, view, tools, info" tabs.
+You should see a list of files, double-click the filename.ins file (just created if using Bruker) to load this into Olex2.

+- 3. The main gui panel should have changed to give you the "work, view, tools, info" tabs.
 Click the "Work" tab.
 [If the Work tab does not open click another of the tabs and then click back to Work.
 This is a small bug in the program.] - 4.
 Alternatively if Olex2 is not open, Right-click on the .ins file in a Windows Explorer window and choose "Open With Olex2"